Bobby Hollander

 Bobby Hollander (April 20, 1929 – March 7, 2002) was an American adult film director, performer, and magazine publisher.
-He directed 59 pornographic movies between 1979 and 1995.
+He directed 59 pornographic films between 1979 and 1995.
 He was one of the pioneers of the shot-on-video porn movie.
 Hollander was most famous for discovering and managing porn superstar Shauna Grant.
 He is a member of the XRCO Hall of Fame.

 Pornographic film career

 Born Ira Allen Sachs to a Jewish family in Brooklyn, Hollander entered the pornography industry in 1970, appearing in loops.

 According to a March 14, 1988 article in People, Hollander gave Colleen Applegate her stage name Shauna Grant, and in the fall of 1982 began managing her career.
 Over the next year, Grant made 30 X-rated movies.
 She eventually left Hollander for different management and committed suicide in 1984.

 Robbed by John Holmes

 In King Dong, Hollander describes being introduced to fellow pornographic actor John Holmes, at the home Hollander shared in Burbank, and leaving briefly the next day to find John had robbed Hollander's house: